What is the difference between the Kindle Arts Society and the Burning Man community?

 Is there hiking?

 You can hike.
 There are trails on the upper level that do not connect with the road or leave the venue property.
 There are no ins and outs from the venue, so be careful to not accidentally leave.
-Please do not hike into or past the satellite dishes.
+Please do not hike to or past the satellite dishes.

 Can I bring fireworks?

-Do not bring fireworks.
+No. Do not bring fireworks.

 Can I have a campfire?

-However, Propane fire pits are permitted and encouraged.
+However, propane fire pits are permitted.